Educational Technology, M.S. Program

 - The MS in Education Technology program requires applicants to show evidence of successful training or teaching experience.

-- Candidates have met the University Writing Skills Requirement (UWSR).
-For information about meeting the USWR, see the Testing Office website at www.csueastbay/testing or call (510) 885-3661.
+- Candidates have met the MCC-GRADIR- Graduation Requirement in Writing Proficiency [GRADUATE] (GDRP) .
+For more information about meeting the USWR, contact the Testing Office at (510) 885-3661.

 A student must maintain a GPA of 3.0 or higher for all courses taken in the approved program whether the courses are taken at Cal State East Bay or elsewhere.
 A student whose GPA falls below 3.0 will be placed on probationary status, will be subject to disqualification from the program, and may be recommended for dismissal from the University.
 The department also requires that the use of the “CR/NC” grade option in any course applied to a master’s and/or certificate program must be approved in advance by the Graduate Coordinator.